yeti-ink/yeti-docs/docs/protocol/tokens.md

 </div>

-YTC Shares (YSHARE) are one of the ways to measure the value of the Yeti ink.
-Protocol and shareholder trust in its ability to consistently maintain YTC close to peg.
+YTC Shares (YSHARE) are one of the ways to measure the value of the Yeti Defi Protocol and shareholder trust in its ability to consistently maintain YTC close to peg.
 During epoch expansions the protocol mints YTC and distributes it proportionally to all YSHARE holders who have staked their tokens in the Boardroom.

 YSHARE has a maximum total supply of 70,001 tokens distributed as follows: